pingbird/notes/notes/weekly/2023/week-18.md

 > In conclusion, my friends, this unattended pizza is more than just a tasty meal. 🍕 It's a chance to embark on an **unforgettable adventure**, bond with your fellow furries, and unleash the wild, untamed spirit of your fursona. 🐾 So, take a leap and seize the moment, for the pizza awaits! 🍕
 >
 > Remember, **carpe diem**!
 Carpe pizza! 🌈

+## Bird / Birdie Feedback

+* Trouble imagining what it does / looks like
+	* Demo will make this easier
+* Why not emacs?
+	* HTML is better than GTK
+	* VSCode is the most popular IDE and has a big extension ecosystem
+	* We would like to support the web regardless and uising a web-based editor leads to less fragmentation
+* How to prevent laundering
+	* An example of laundering would be bidding on large prime factors, only the parties who know the original primes would be able to sell
+	* We can pretty easily detect this kind of traffic and classify proofs that are impossible without prior knowledge
+	* Securitizing proofs will likely make us subject to FINRA regulations which have programs in place for KYC / AML, it would be no different from the reporting that Robinhood does
+* How to prevent inside trading
+* Investors not interested in AGI
+* Use prediction as a mechanism to validate postulates